swiss-ai-center/a-guide-to-mlops/docs/part-2-move-to-the-cloud/chapter-8-reproduce-the-ml-experiment-in-a-cicd-pipeline/index.md

 At this point, your code, your data and your execution process should be shared with Git and DVC.

-One of the great advantages of using a DVC pipeline is the ability to reproduce the experiment.
-You will now add a CI/CD pipeline to execute the ML experiment remotely.
-This will prevent changes to break the pipeline and to avoid the "but it works on my machine" effect.
+Now, it's time to enhance your workflow further by incorporating a CI/CD (Continuous Integration/Continuous Deployment) pipeline.
+This addition will enable you to execute your ML experiments remotely and reproduce it, ensuring that any changes made to the project won't inadvertently break.
+This helps eliminate the notorious "but it works on my machine" effect, where code behave differently across different environments.

 In this chapter, you will learn how to: